Prince Caperal: Barangay Ginebra San Miguel (2018–2022)

 In February 2018, Caperal signed with the Barangay Ginebra San Miguel.
 Caperal had been traded to Ginebra in 2015 but was immediately traded.

-NorthPort Batang Pier (2022–present)
+NorthPort Batang Pier (2022–2024)

 On September 20, 2022, Caperal, along with Arvin Tolentino and a 2022 first-round pick, was traded to the NorthPort Batang Pier for Jamie Malonzo.

+Zamboanga Valientes (2025)

+He joined the Zamboanga Valientes during the Governor Hofer Invitational Basketball Championship in Zamboanga Sibugay.

+Blackwater Bossing (2025)

+On March 18, 2025, Caperal signed with the Blackwater Bossing.

+Phoenix Fuel Masters (2025–present)

+On September 19, 2025, he signed with the Phoenix Fuel Masters, returning for his 2nd stint with the team.